 In Python, loops and iterations are used to execute a block of code repeatedly until a certain condition is met.
 They are powerful constructs that can help you automate repetitive tasks and iterate over collections of data.

-loop is used to execute a block of code as long as a certain condition is true.
-The general syntax of a while
+The while loop is used to execute a block of code as long as a certain condition is true.
+The general syntax of a while loop is:

 while condition: # code to be executed